-- D’Addezio – Despite this being an Italian heritage site it does comprise an excellent guide to genealogy societies across the U.S., Canada and Australia.
+- D’Addezio – Despite this being an Italian heritage site it does comprise an excellent guide to genealogy societies across the U.S., Canada, and Australia.

-- CanGenealogy – Provides with not only a guide to genealogy societies across Canada but every possible resource that you could need to help you trace your Canadian ancestors.
+- CanGenealogy – Provides not only a guide to genealogy societies across Canada but every possible resource that you could need to help you trace your Canadian ancestors.

 U.K. and Ireland Directories:

-- Federation of Family History Societies – Predominantly features every family history society of the U.K. You can find societies within the countries of England, Wales and Ireland.
+- Federation of Family History Societies – Predominantly features every family history society of the U.K. You can find societies within the countries of England, Wales, and Ireland.
 For Scotland though please see the next option.
 Societies within Australia also feature on this site.

 - Scottish Association of Family History Societies – An alphabetical guide to Scottish family history societies.
-This is a charity that will not only help you to find a society but produces publications, guides and research that will help you immensely to trace your Scottish ancestry.
+This is a charity that will not only help you to find a society but produces publications, guides, and research that will help you immensely to trace your Scottish ancestry.

-- Cape Banks Family History Society – Provides an excellent list of family history societies that can be found anywhere within Australian.
+- Cape Banks Family History Society – Provides an excellent list of family history societies that can be found anywhere within Australia.
 Broken down into state or territory this guide will link to the societies around this great continent.

-- Other ways to find a genealogy society! – Google and social media can really help you to find a genealogy society/family history society that can assist with your research.
+- Other ways to find a genealogy society! – Google and social media can help you to find a genealogy society/family history society that can assist with your research.

-Within their online database of societies you will find contact details such as phone number, address, email and also a link to a society’s website.
+Within their online database of societies, you will find contact details such as phone number, address, email, and also a link to a society’s website.

 You can search the database by entering the name of the organization that you are looking for.
-This obviously helps if you know the name.

-Just select the option that is relevant to you in the drop down member and then click on the magnifying glass in the top right of the search box.
+Just select the option that is relevant to you in the drop-down member and then click on the magnifying glass in the top right of the search box.

 Contact details of the organization(s) within that location will then appear in the table below.
 Further information can also be sought by clicking on the eye symbol in the left column.

-Further information may include details such as:
+Further information may include these details:

 - The number of members for the society or club.